FB Twitter LinkedIn Google+

 Growth of YouTube in India

-At the YouTube Brandcast 2018event, incredible statistics emerged about just how quickly YouTube is picking up in India.
-There are currently around 225 million active Indian users on YouTube, with this number expected to increase to 500 million by 2021.
+At the YouTube Brandcast 2018 event, incredible statistics emerged about just how quickly YouTube is picking up in India.
+There are currently around 225 million active Indian users on YouTube, with this number expected to increase to 500 million by 2020.
 Interestingly, this platform’s popularity spans across age groups, languages and regions.
 60 percent of videos are watched by audiences outside the top 6 cities in India.
 Brands are also increasingly switching to YouTube ads from traditional media.
 These numbers prove that a strong SEO strategy today also includes a comprehensive YouTube plan.

 So how do you get started on raking in thousands of video views and ranking higher for your videos through YouTube SEO?